petasis/tkdnd/README.md

 [https://github.com/orlp/dev-on-windows/wiki/Installing-GCC--&-MSYS2](https://github.com/orlp/dev-on-windows/wiki/Installing-GCC--&-MSYS2)

 After installing MSYS2, and making sure that your Tcl/Tk installation can be used from inside MSYS2 terminal, you can use the standard configure/make install procedure to build TkDND.
 You can automate the configuration process, by running in an MSYS2 terminal:

     cd <tkdnd-src-directory>
     tclsh tcl-conf
+    make install

+The resulting binaries will be placed in `<tkdnd-src-directory>/cmake/runtime` directory.

+### Unix, Linux
+If you don't want to use CMake, you can use configure/make to build TkDND.
+Just open a terminal and execute the following:

+    cd <tkdnd-src-directory>
+    tclsh tcl-conf